rkaramandi/rkaramandi.github.io/_posts/2017-05-29-nginx-and-certbot-config.md

 ---
 layout: post
-title:  "Running NGINX and CertBot Containers on the Same Host"
+title:  "Gist // Running NGINX and CertBot Containers on the Same Host"
+description: I created this Gist to share my Nginx and CertBot container configuration to automate the provisioning of SSL certs for websites using the Let's Encrypt project.
 date:   2017-05-29
-categories: docker
+tags: [letsencrypt, ssl, nginx, linux, certbot]
+comments: true
+share: true
 ---

 ## The Problem